lmouline/thesis/outline.md

-**Goal:** present the challenges adressed by the thesis + those tackled by the contributions **Link with previous section:** challenge that due to the previously described problematic **Link with next section:** None (last section of this chapter) **Abstrat:** The two problematics described in the previous section come with challenges that should be, and that are, addressed by the software engineering research commmunity.
+**Goal:** present the challenges adressed by the thesis + those tackled by the contributions **Link with previous section:** challenge that due to the previously described problematic **Link with next section:** None (last section of this chapter) **Abstrat:** The two problematics described in the previous section come with challenges that should be, and that are, addressed by the software engineering research community.
 Among them, I focus on the modeling one which I describe in this section.
-In order to face it, this challenge should be split in smaller ones.
+In order to face it, this challenge should be split into smaller ones.
 Among them, I describe in this section the two that are directly tackled by the contributions proposed in this thesis.
-First, I will describe the challenge of the representation of actions with their future effects and their contexts.
+First, I will describe the challenge of the actions, with their future effects and their contexts, representation.
 Second, I will present the challenge of manipulating uncertain data during the adaptation process.
 **Contents:**
 <!-- Global challenge -->
 - how to represent the uncertain knowledge allowing to efficiently query it and to represent ongoing actions in order to improve adaptation processes?